hackoregon/hack-university-orm/README.md

 # create and activate the python virtual environment
 virtualenv .virt
 source .virt/bin/activate
+# note if you're running this from the vagrant image, then you may need to install virtualenv: `sudo apt-get install virtualenv`

 # install the python requirements and dependencies
 pip install -U pip